jmooring/hvm/README.md

 ## Configuration

-By default, `hvm use` displays the 30 most recent releases.
+By default, `hvm use` and `hvm install` display the 30 most recent releases.
 To change the number of releases displayed:

 - Set `numtagstodisplay` in the configuration file (run `hvm config` to display the path)
 - Set the `HVM_NUMTAGSTODISPLAY` environment variable

-Display all releases since v0.54.0 by setting this to `-1`.
+Display all releases since v0.54.0 by setting this value to `-1`.
 Releases before v0.54.0 were not semantically versioned.

 ## Rate limiting